David0Perez/Guilt-free-gourmet/README.md

 4. Start working on the external API request. => Edamam.
 5. See a future implementation => Upload a picture from the user?
 Or another website functionality.
+6. ASK about Array dataType on the list of nutrients.